fzao/Selafin.jl/README.md

   <img src="./fig/t3d_display4.png" width="600"/>
 </p>

+## Get the variables

+Six functions allow to get the values of the variables:

+- *Get* and *GetAllTime* for values on the whole mesh

+- *GetNode* and *GetNodeAllTime* for values on a single node of the mesh

+- *GetXY* and *GetXYAllTime* for values on a point whose coordinates are given by the user

 ## Plot the variables

 It is possible to plot the listed variables of Telemac interactively (see video above) with the following function: